nentaweg/nentaweg.github.io/index.md

 ---

 ## About Me
 I currently work as a Senior Lecturer at the Department of Computer Science, University of Jos - Nigeria.
-I hold a PhD from the University of Warwick in Coventry, United Kingdom, an MSc from the African University of Science and Technology in Abuja, and a bachelor's degree in Computer Science from the University of Jos.
+I hold a PhD from the University of Warwick in Coventry, United Kingdom, an MSc from the African University of Science and Technology in Abuja, and a bachelor's degree in Computer Science from the University of Jos.</br>
 I am an active member of esteemed professional organizations.
 Since 2013, I have been a proud IEEE member, contributing to and staying abreast of cutting-edge advancements in technology.
 A recent addition to my affiliations is the ACM, where I've been a member since 2020, further connecting with the global community of computing professionals.
 Additionally, since 2017, I have been an esteemed member of the Nigerian Computer Society (NCS), contributing to the local computer science landscape.

 ## Research Interests